cogniselect/sdk/README.md

 ## Acknowledgements

 This project would not be possible without the excellent work of [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm), which provides the core in-browser LLM engine.
 We gratefully acknowledge their contribution.
-(Required by Apache 2.0 license.)

 ## License